aajanki/yle-dl/contrib/README-PKGBUILD.txt

+Notes:
+UPDATE - No need anymore Branch's commit id mess. :)
-Notes: PKGBUILD "_commit" needs to be updated when Branch's commit id updates to different. ()
+PKGBUILD "_commit" needs to be updated when Branch's commit id updates to different. ()